isprojects/mstform/README.md

 };
 ```

 `updates` is a list of fields to update.
-Each field is indicated by the field
+Each field is indicated by `path`.
+The
-path.
-The rest of the structure is up to the developer and defines the update
+rest of the structure is up to the developer and defines the update
 information.
 By default, you need to supply a `value` with the new value to put
 in the form there, but you can implement by your custom update procedure based
 on other information if you pass an `applyUpdate` function (to be described
 later).

+`accessUpdates` is a list of fields to update as well.
+Each field is indicated
+by `path`.
+The rest of the structure updates whether a field is `disabled`,
+`readOnly`, `hidden` and `required`.
+Not passing a particular boolean results
+in no change for that field.
+You can also use paths for accessors that aren't
+fields, such as a repeating form, in which case for
+`disabled,`readOnly`and`hidden` the information is inherited by all fields in
+it.
+Setting `required` only has meaning on the field accessor itself and is
+not inherited.

 Both `errorValidations` and `warningValidations` are lists of validation
 structures.
 These validation structures each have an `id` -- if a new